br3018/docklab2/README.md

  - Enable streaming of data to base station over Ethernet On base station:
  - Open terminal and navigate to mocap4r2_ws
- - Source the workspace using "install/setup.bash"
+ - Source the workspace using "source install/setup.bash"
  - Launch the Optitrack system using "ros2 launch mocap4r2_optitrack_driver optitrack2.launch.py"
  - Open a new terminal and navigate to mocap4r2_ws
- - Source the workspace using "install/setup.bash"
+ - Source the workspace using "source install/setup.bash"
- - Transition the driver node to active using "ros2 lifecycle set /mocap4r2_optitrack_driver_node activate" On ABPX:
+ - Transition the driver node to active using "ros2 lifecycle set /mocap4r2_optitrack_driver_node activate"
+ - Open a new terminal and navigate to mocap4r2_ws
+ - Source the workspace using "source install/setup.bash"
+ - Run mocap_sub node using "ros2 run mocap_sub mocap_sub"
+On ABPX:
- - Connect to ABPX over ssh from base station "ssh labpi@abp1.local"
+ - Connect to ABPX over ssh from base station "ssh labpi@abpX.local"
- - Change directory to docklab2_ws and source the workspace using "install/setup.bash"
+ - Change directory to docklab2_ws and source the workspace using "source install/setup.bash"
  - Launch the node for the platform using "ros2 launch docklab2 docklab2_abpX.launch.py"

 Running: